gdbroman/broman.blog/_posts/2020/2020-11-13-the-urban-animal.md

 permalink: the-urban-animal
 ---

-We head to work, acting as if we've never heard of sex or shitting. *No sir - all neocortex here!*
+We head to work, acting as if we've never heard of sex or shitting. *No, sir - all neocortex here!*

 As if we're not messy creatures, constantly driven by survival.